---

 });

-Under the hood, the SDK parses the markdown into an mdast AST, then each adapter converts it to the platform's format.
+Under the hood, the SDK parses the markdown into an mdast AST, then each adapter handles it natively or converts it to the platform's format.

 import { root, paragraph, text, strong, link } from "chat";